Geethss/HybridRAG/CONTRIBUTING.md

-# Contributing to EventBot
+# Contributing to HybridRAG

-We welcome contributions to EventBot!
+We welcome contributions to HybridRAG!
 Whether it's a new feature, a bug fix, or an improvement to the documentation, your help is appreciated.

 Please take a moment to review this document to understand how to contribute effectively.